enriquegrodrigo/spark-crowd/sphinx/package/other.rst

   +------------------------+---------+---------------+---------+------+------+-------+-------+---------+------+------+

 As you can see in the table, both packages obtain similar results regarding MAE.
-Regarding performance, MajorityVoting is quite performant in the Truth-inf package, specially in the smaller dataset.
-For smaller datasets, the increase overhead impose by parallelism makes the execution time of our package a little worse in comparison.
+Regarding execution time, the implementation of MajorityVoting from the Truth-inf package obtains good results, especially in the smallest dataset.
+It is worth pointing out that, for the smallest datasets, the overhead imposed by parallelism makes the execution time of our package a little worse in comparison.
+However, as datasets increase in size, the speedup obtained by our package is notable, even in MajorityVoting, which is less complex computationally.
-However, as the dataset increase in size, the speedup obtained by our package is notable, even in this algorithm, which is less complex computationally.
 Regarding CATD, Truth-inf seems not to be able to solve the 2 bigger problems in a reasonable time, however, they can be solved by our package in a small ammount of time.
-Even for the smaller datasets, our package obtains a high speedup in comparison to Truth-inf.
+Even for the smaller datasets, our package obtains a high speedup in comparison to Truth-inf for CATD.

 In the table below you can find the results for PM and PMTI algorithms.